-- Students can do in-class oral presentations (PowerPoint, Prezi, etc.) instead of writing a memo. - Students can select an additional primary source they would have added to the set in this lesson and explain why they think it would enhance understanding of the reasons for Allied confidence and concern. - Teachers can share casualty numbers from the U.S. Army Medical Department with students so students can assess the accuracy of their memos. - Students can use the Henri-Chapelle American Cemetery Website to learn more about the cemetery and search those buried there. - If you do not review the ABMC World War II Interactive Timeline in class, you could assign students to view it at home. - The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
+- Students can do in-class oral presentations (PowerPoint, Prezi, etc.) instead of writing a memo. - Students can select an additional primary source they would have added to the set in this lesson and explain why they think it would enhance understanding of the reasons for Allied confidence and concern. - Teachers can share casualty numbers from the U.S. Army Medical Department with students so students can assess the accuracy of their memos. - Students can use the Henri-Chapelle American Cemetery Website to learn more about the cemetery and search those buried there. - The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
 These cemeteries are permanent memorials to the fallen, but it is important that students know the stories of those who rest here.
-To learn more about the stories of some of the men and women who made the ultimate sacrifice, visit www.abmceducation.org/ understandingsacrifice/abmc-sites.
+To learn more about the stories of Americans who made the ultimate sacrifice, visit abmc.gov/education and NHDSilentHeroes.org. - Teachers can enhance students' interest in World War II and leadership by exploring these related lesson plans: - Leadership Characteristics and Considerations in the Pacific War - Making a Difference: Service & Sacrifice at the Battle of Midway - Operation Invasion: Reaching the Japanese Mainland